-It’s never too early to start planning for your future and preparing your veterinary practice exit strategy.
+It’s never too early to start planning for the future and laying the groundwork for your veterinary practice exit strategy.

-A veterinary practice exit strategy will help you maximize the return on your investment and make sure your practice sells more quickly when the time is right.
+Having a veterinary practice exit strategy in place helps you maximize your return on investment and ensures your practice sells more quickly and smoothly when the time is right.

-The thought of leaving your practice may be uncomfortable, but the doctor who is well-prepared,
+The thought of leaving your practice can be uncomfortable, but a well-prepared doctor

 10 STEPS FOR A SUCCESSFUL EXIT STRATEGY